ibm-cloud-docs/vpc/fl-delete.md

    ```
    {: pre}

-   The example uses `jq` as a parser, a third-party tool licensed under the [MIT license](https://stedolan.github.io/jq/download/). `jq` might not come preinstalled on all VPC images available when you create an instance.
-You might need to install `jq` before use or use another parser of your choice.
+   The example uses `jq` as a parser, a third-party tool licensed under the [MIT license](https://stedolan.github.io/jq/download/).
+Some operating systems do not include `jq` by default.
+Install `jq` before use or substitute another JSON parser.
    {: note}